-Suggested elements to be considered in PLAs will be found in the ACGME Program Directors' Guide to the Common Program Requirements.
+Suggested elements to be considered in PLAs will be found in the ACGME Program Director's Guide to the Common Program Requirements.
 These include:

-- Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment
+- Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - I.B.4.

-I.B.4.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
-(Core) I.B.5.
-At least 50 percent of the residents' educational experiences should take place at the primary clinical site.
-(Core) I.B.6.
-Assignment to a participating site must be based on a clear educational rationale, be integral to the program curriculum, have clearly stated activities and objectives, and provide resources not otherwise available to the program.
+(Core) - I.B.4.a) Major changes in rotations at participating sites (i.e., sites where residents will spend three or more months over the course of their education and training) must be approved in advance of resident rotations.
 (Core)

-I.B.7.
-When multiple participating sites are used, there must be assurance of the continuity of the educational experience.
-(Core)

-I.B.8.
-Participating sites

-- I.B.8.a) The program director must determine all rotations and assignments of residents, and is responsible for the overall conduct of the educational program and faculty members at each participating site.
-(Core) - I.B.8.b) Clinical faculty members at each participating site should have faculty appointments from the Sponsoring Institution or the primary clinical site.
-(Detail) - I.B.8.c) Participating sites must provide a means for direct participation in joint conferences, either in person when institutions are in geographic proximity to the primary clinical site, or by electronic means when not.
-(Core) - I.B.8.d) Prior approval must be obtained from the Review Committee for the addition of a participating site, regardless of the duration of rotation(s).
-(Core) - I.C.
+Specialty-Specific Background and Intent: While listing a participating site and establishing a PLA are not required for elective rotations, programs may wish to do so.
+Establishing a PLA clarifies the goals and objectives of a rotation and its attendant policies, but also confirms that the participating site is aware of, and approves of, resident/fellow education and training there.

+I.C.
 The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if present), faculty members, senior administrative staff members, and other relevant members of its academic community.
 (Core)